Ferlandoo/Ferlandoo/README.md

 - ❓ Feel free to ask me about anything.

-- ⚡ Fun fact: I keep night shift swithed on at all times.
+- ⚡ Fun fact: I keep night shift switched on at all times.

 <br/>